Adaxry/ss_on_decoding_steps./README.md

 # ss_on_decoding_steps
-codes for "Scheduled Sampling Based on Decoding Steps for Neural Machine Translation".  (long paper of EMNLP-2022)
+Codes for "Scheduled Sampling Based on Decoding Steps for Neural Machine Translation" (long paper of EMNLP-2022).

 ## NMT